KaanOzkurt/Post-Install-Script-Guide/README.md

 How to create a script for installations, restoring settings for after reinstallation of Windows.

 Preparations:
-  - I recommend using portable software for your general usage as much as you can.
   - Create a "files" folder and a bat file.
   - Copy your installations to files.
 Check if it has silent install method.
 You can use powershell to look for parameters:
 ```